-Water monitoring improves decision making and reduces costs
+Water monitoring gives confidence, improves decision making, reduces costs

 Completing the 80-kilometre water run on Dunblane Station through 30 gates used to take David Counsell half a day — without doing any other activity.